deviodigital/delivery-drivers-for-woocommerce/README.txt

 6. Google Maps Directions for delivery driver from Store address to Customer address

 == Changelog ==

+= 2.5.1 =
+*   Bugfix that made the Bulk Edit options empty if no users with `driver` role found in `admin/class-ddwc-admin.php`
+*   General code cleanup throughout multiple files in the plugin

 = 2.5 =
 *   Added delivery drivers to the Bulk Edit options in the Edit Orders screen in `admin/class-ddwc-admin.php`